Don’t have much time to exercise? More evidence shows it’s not a problem — if you just work out harder.

 "If you're willing and able to go hard, it would appear that you can get away with a surprisingly small dose of exercise and still boost your fitness," added Martin Gibala, professor and chair of the department of kinesiology at McMaster University and lead researcher of the study.

 Remember: You have to push yourself to the max during the 30-second “all out” sprints.
 The motto is “peak intensity.”
 When you’re going at that pace, it may seem like the longest 30 seconds ever.

 Since exercise can boost a person’s mood and relieve stress, a sprint may not provide the same mental health benefit as a 30-minute workout.
 Jones found her brief sessions didn’t clear her head as much as her usual routine.

-The high intensity option can be a great part of a person’s fitness lifestyle, said Dr. Jordan Metzl, a sports medicine physician and fitness instructor.
+The high intensity aerobic exercise option can be a great part of a person’s fitness lifestyle, said Dr. Jordan Metzl, a sports medicine physician and fitness instructor.
 You don’t have to replace all of your workouts with super short sessions — just add them to your routine when needed.